MicrosoftDocs/win32/desktop-src/SecCrypto/-includes-and--defines.md

 ---
-Description: 'All of the examples in the Cryptography SDK documentation are assumed to have the following \#include and \#define compiler directives.' ms.assetid: '98f85e7d-e557-4dde-b510-891b37daec87'
+Description: All of the examples in the Cryptography SDK documentation are assumed to have the following \#include and \#define compiler directives. ms.assetid: 98f85e7d-e557-4dde-b510-891b37daec87
-title: '\#includes and \#defines'
+title: '\#includes and \#defines' ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # \#includes and \#defines